 The GOES-16 Post-Launch Assessment Review (PLAR) was successfully completed on May 9.
 The PLAR is an evaluation of the readiness of the spacecraft systems to proceed with routine operations.
 An independent review team evaluated the flight and data operations readiness, satellite performance and the readiness to transfer responsibility from the development organization to the operations organization.
 The passage of this milestone keeps the program on track for the Handover Readiness Review in June.

 The 2017 NOAA Satellite Conference (NSC) will be held July 17-20 at City College of New York.
 NSC 2017 will bring together users and providers of polar-orbiting and geostationary satellite data, data products, and applications from the public, private, and academic sectors.
 Representatives from more than 40 countries will participate in this event.
 The theme for the conference is “A New Era for NOAA Environmental Satellites.”
 Visit the conference website for more information and to take the pre-conference survey.
-Abstract submissions will be accepted until May 31, 2017.

 The GOES-R Quarterly Newsletter for the time period January‒March 2017 is now available.
 The momentum continues with the release of the first data and imagery from GOES-16 and preparing the satellite to become operational in November.
 Scientists and engineers are hard at work to validate the entire system.
 View the 1Q 2017 newsletter, which highlights the first imagery from the satellite, post-launch activities, and preparations for launching GOES-S next year.